 We dispose of large volumes of wastewater generated by our Permian Basin drilling and production activities.
 This wastewater is frequently co-produced with oil and natural gas and is very salty.
 The most common method for disposing of this "produced water" is by injection into deep disposal wells, pursuant to permits issued by governmental authorities overseeing such disposal activities.
 While these permits are issued pursuant to existing laws and regulations, these legal requirements are subject to change, which could result in the imposition of more stringent operating constraints or new monitoring and reporting requirements.
 A few recent studies have indicated that the injection of large volumes of produced water into certain underground formations may induce low-level seismic activity that can on occasion be felt by persons on the ground surface.
 In response public concerns associated with these ground tremors, regulators in some states have begun to take actions to prevent injection wells from inducing excessive seismicity.
-For example, in October 2014, the Texas Railroad Commission ("TRC") published a new rule governing permitting or re-permitting of disposal wells that requires, among other things, the submission of information on seismic events occurring within a specified radius of the disposal well location, as well as logs, geologic cross sections and structure maps relating to the disposal well is likely to contribute to seismic activity, then the TRC may modify or suspend an existing permit or deny the application for a new permit.
-The adoption and implementation of any new laws or regulations that restrict our ability to dispose of wastewater produced by our drilling and production activities could increase our costs of disposing of produced water and have a material adverse effect on our business, financial condition and results of operations.
+For example, in October 2014, the Texas Railroad Commission ("TRC") published a new rule governing permitting or re-permitting of disposal wells that requires, among other things, the submission of information on seismic events occurring within a specified radius of the disposal well location, as well as logs, geologic cross sections and structure maps relating to the disposal area in question.
+If the permit holder or applicant fails to demonstrate that the injected fluids will be confined to the disposal zone or if scientific data indicates the disposal well is likely to contribute to seismic activity, then the TRC may modify or suspend an existing permit or deny the application for a new permit.
+The adoption and implementation of any new laws or regulations that restrict our ability to dispose of wastewater produced by our drilling and production activities could increase our costs of disposing of produced water and have a material adverse effect on our business, financial condition a